mongodb/docs/source/includes/api/list-tables/clusters/advanced-configuration-options-response.rst

        ..
 MongoDB version 5.0 and later default to :manual:`majority </reference/write-concern>`.

-   * - failIndexKeyTooLong
-     - boolean
-     - Flag that indicates whether you can insert or update documents where all indexed entries don't exceed 1024 bytes.
-If you set this to ``false``, |mongod| writes documents that exceed this limit but *doesn't* index them.

-       This option corresponds to the
-       :parameter:`failIndexKeyTooLong <param.failIndexKeyTooLong>`
-       |mongod| parameter.

    * - javascriptEnabled
      - boolean
      - Flag that indicates whether the cluster allows execution of